-Find the best Warehousing & Fulfillment company by filling out the form below, or Click Here to continue reading our page 3PL RFP and Vendor Selection: The Definitive Guide
+Find the best Warehousing & Fulfillment company by filling out the form below, or Click Here to continue reading our page 3PL Warehouse RFP & Vendor Selection: A Definitive Guide

 So you’ve been tasked with putting together a complex request for proposal (RFP) for third party logistics (3PL) services and ultimate selecting a suitable partner?
 Not only is this a mouth full, but it’s also a very time consuming process in order to do correctly and include all information necessary to make the best choice.
 But worry no more – we’ve put together a checklist of some of the most important components to include in your RFP, as well as a detailed 3PL selection process to follow based upon the experience of one of the top supply chain experts in the US and owner of The Lean Supply Chain, Charles Intrieri.

 A fulfillment “Request for Proposal” (or RFP) is a major part of the process in looking for a fulfillment center.
 When you send an RFP, you’re basically using it as part of your vetting process in assuring a warehouse you want to work with is top quality.

 As much as you might think every fulfillment center is the same, they’re really not.
 Many of them across the nation vary greatly in functional quality, technologies, and designs for specific business structures.
 It’s hard to know this, however, without asking vital questions to help you discern what works best for you.

 An RFP is basically a set of inquiries that look more deeply at what the fulfillment center offers.
 They may give you the basics in their marketing, yet it’s hardly ever enough to know everything.

 So what’s contained in a fulfillment RFP?
 Let’s take a look at the questions you should ask, and anything else you need to include to achieve thorough vetting.